INRIA/scikit-learn-mooc/slides/ensemble.md

 ]

 ???
-Here we have a classification task.
-Separating circle from square.
+Here we have a classification task: separating circles from squares.

 ---